CSLearning4U/StudentCSP/_sources/CSPPracticeQuestions/exam24_4.rst

        :answer_d: BEG
        :correct: a
        :feedback_a: Correct.
 We can see that 102 base-8 = 1 * 64 + 0 * 8 + 2 * 1 = 66 base-10 = 'B', similarly 117 base-8 = 'O' and 107 base-8 = 'G'
        :feedback_b: Incorrect.
-Check your calculations!
+Check your calculations.
 See feedback for answer choice A to understand how to convert ocal numbers to decimal numbers.
        :feedback_c: Incorrect.
-Check your calculations!
+Check your calculations.
 See feedback for answer choice A to understand how to convert ocal numbers to decimal numbers.
        :feedback_d: Incorrect.
-Check your calculations!
+Check your calculations.
 See feedback for answer choice A to understand how to convert ocal numbers to decimal numbers.

        ASCII is a character-encoding scheme that uses numeric values to represent alphanumeric and special characters.
 For example, the uppercase letter ‘A’ is represented by the decimal (base 10) value 65.
 A partial list of characters and their corresponding ASCII values are shown in the table below.